githubDill/WeSellYourData-ES-Synth/README.md

 Our added feature to the synthesiser board is 24-note polyphony.
 Our firmware improves how smooth notes sound by taking the sawtooth wave and converting it into a triangular wave.
 Switching between sawtooth and triangle wave can be easily configured.

 ## What our tasks do

 ***Scankeys***

 Runs every 20ms.
 Scans 4×4 matrix, computes stable 12-bit key mask with two-scan debounce, updates knob3 state, writes localMask atomically, sends 'M' bitmask CAN message to msgOutQ.
 ***DisplayUpdate***
 Runs every 100ms.
 Reads inputs, rxMsg, masks, and knob3Rotation under mutex.
 Renders note names, volume, octave, and mask values to 128×32 OLED via U8g2.

 ***Decode***

 Blocked on msgInQ.
 On 'M' message, reconstructs 12-bit remote mask from bytes 2–3, computes octave-shifted step frequencies, writes atomically to remoteFreqs and remoteMask.

 ***CAN_TX***

+Blocked on msgOutQ.
+Dequeues a message, takes CAN_TX_Semaphore to prevent buffer overflow, transmits via CAN_TX().

 ***Sample ISR***

 Triggered by TIM1 at 22kHz.
 Reads local/remote masks atomically, advances phase accumulators, computes triangle wave samples, mixes and normalises by voice count, scales by knob3Rotation, outputs via analogWrite.

 ***CAN_RX_ISR***

 On CAN frame receipt, reads frame via CAN_RX() and posts to msgInQ via xQueueSendFromISR.

 ***CAN_TX_ISR***

 On transmission acknowledgment, gives CAN_TX_Semaphore via xSemaphoreGiveFromISR to unblock CAN_TX_Task.

 ## Our Definitions of Worst Case Situations